inveniosoftware/docs-invenio-rdm/docs/operate/customize/dnb_urns.md

     The URN registration feature requires that you have a contract with the [German National Library](https://wiki.dnb.de/display/URNSERVDOK/URN-Service+API).
 You will need to contact urn-support@dnb.de to get an account for the sandbox and the production REST-API.

-In order to register URN's with InvenioRDM, you need to install the additional module [invenio-pidstore-extra](https://pypi.org/project/invenio-pidstore-extra/).
+In order to register [Uniform Resource Names](https://en.wikipedia.org/wiki/Uniform_Resource_Name) (URNs) with InvenioRDM, you need to install the additional module [invenio-pidstore-extra](https://pypi.org/project/invenio-pidstore-extra/).

 If you're interested in the source code, you will find it [here](https://github.com/ulbmuenster/invenio-pidstore-extra).